How to Accelerate the Electrification of Buildings in the Midwest

 Building electrification is a potential game-changer for energy efficiency, demand management, distributed energy and other advanced energy industries, as well as for the broader task of reducing emissions.

 The goal of electrifying heating and other systems in all buildings might seem very far off but, like many other developments in clean energy, a great deal of progress has been made only recently.
-Already, more than 40 percent of new U.S. homes are built with air-source heat pumps instead of fossil-fuel burning systems.
+Already, more than 40 percent of new U.S. homes are built with air-source heat pumps instead of fossil-fuel-burning systems.

-The next hurdle is to start electrifying buildings in parts of the country where it's been difficult to eliminate fossil fuel-burning building systems.
+The next hurdle is to start electrifying buildings in parts of the country where it's been difficult to eliminate fossil-fuel-burning building systems.
 In regions with mild winters, the math has worked out in favor of going electric for some time.
 But in the Midwest, with the harshest winters in the lower 48, it has been cheaper to stick with natural gas as a heating source.

 In Michigan, just over 10 percent of home heating is done using electric sources, compared to Florida, where over 90 percent is electric.
 But even in colder climates, the outlook is starting to change.